cgrimm-redhat/rhfedora/README.md

 This role is designed to do a baseline configuration and prep for a newly configured Fedora system for use by Red Hat employees.

-install this directory in your roles path under the name `rhfedora`
+Install this directory in your `roles` path under the name `rhfedora`

 ```
-git this-git-repo roles/rhfedora
+git clone this-git-repo roles/rhfedora
 ```

 Requirements
 ------------

 At this point in time DNF is the required package manager.
 YUM support maybe added at a later point in time.

 Role Variables